makeitworkok/TTTv1.0.2/README.md

 - arp-scan not found:
   - Install: sudo apt-get install -y arp-scan
   - Ensure correct path: which arp-scan → /usr/sbin/arp-scan
+- BACnet devices not discovered on expected port:
+  - Verify the device’s BACnet/IP port setting.
+  - Set the port in the BACnet Scan page or via env: `BACNET_UDP_PORT=<port>`.
+  - Ensure UDP is permitted on that port (switch/firewall).

 ---